ImKeTT/DABS/README.md

 ## You can always have a try !

 - Want to see how the segmentation is generated ?
-Apply `model.ckpt` from `train-saver/dataresult9` to `src/demo_ratio_data.ipynb` to reach the result images immediately .
+Apply `model.ckpt` from `train-saver/dataresult9` to `src/demo_ratio_data.ipynb` to get the result segmentation immediately .
-- Want to train the network by your own ?
+- Want to train the network on your own ?
 Change path in `src/network/unet.py` as well as the corresponding ones in `src/demo_ratio_data.ipynb` click the run bottom and have a try !
 - What about data visualization and analysis processes ?
 All in `src/demo_ratio_data.ipynb`.

 ### What should be improved ?